bggridley/fullstack-loadgen/iac/terraform/manual_steps.md

 into github actions secrets! -->

-Now add the output into AZURE_CREDENTIALS
+Now add the output into AZURE_CREDENTIALS secret on GitHub repo

+Then create a resource group:

+`az group create --name fl-rg --location WestUS`

+Then create a storage account:

+`az storage account create --name flterraformsa --resource-group fl-rg --location WestUS --sku Standard_LRS`

+Then create a storage container:

+`az storage container create --name terraform --account-name flterraformsa`

+This is reflected in main.tf